Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 ## Search in fields

-@martin there is a Fields heading on the In depth page, how do you want me to handle that info?
-Is it different to this info?

 Search specific fields rather than the default.
-Terms, and phrases etc @martin what can we use here instead of etc? can all be preceded by a field.
+Terms, and phrases can all be preceded by a field.
 If not the default field TEXT is used.

 ```bash
 field:term